WeiHuang05/Weihuang05.github.io/index.md

 </div>

 ### News

-* 07/2026 One paper is accepted by COLM 2026, [Deep Learning Theory through the Lens of Statistical Physics: A Topical Review](https://weihuang05.github.io/)
+* 07/2026 One paper is accepted by COLM 2026, [How transformers learn to plan via multi-token prediction](https://arxiv.org/pdf/2604.11912)

 * 06/2026 One paper is accepted by Frontiers of Physics, [Deep Learning Theory through the Lens of Statistical Physics: A Topical Review](https://weihuang05.github.io/)

 * 05/2026 Delivered a guest lecture *An Introduction to Diffusion Models: Theory and Practice* at the University of Tokyo.
 Slides available [here](/files/diffusion_models_UTokyo_2026_WH.pdf).

-* 05/2026 Three papers accepted at ICML 2026. []()
+* 05/2026 Three papers accepted at ICML 2026.
+[Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training](https://arxiv.org/pdf/2511.07372), [Spectral Gradient Descent Mitigates Anisotropy-Driven Misalignment: A Case Study in Phase Retrieval](https://arxiv.org/pdf/2601.22652), [Two Modalities Are Better Than One: Efficient Adversarial Purification via Multimodal Diffusion Models](https://openreview.net/pdf?id=qpno1WY4rt)

 * 04/2026 The 2nd DeLTa workshop at ICLR 2026 was a great success.
 Recording available [here](https://iclr.cc/virtual/2026/workshop/10000780).